 The net result of trying to expand Black Friday, according to RetailNext, has been a dilution with Friday, Dec.
 23, expected to be the new biggest shopping day of the year, dropping Black Friday down to the number 3 slot, after that date and Super Saturday, Dec.
 17.

 Thanksgiving Day won’t even be in the top 10.
 In fact, the balance of the top 10 biggest shopping days this year will all be in December, after Black Friday.

 The point of juicing up Black Friday in the first place was to combat the rise of e-commerce sites like Amazon.com Inc. (NASDAQ:AMZNC) and the growing popularity of Cyber Monday, which last year resulted in Americans spending more than $3 billion online.
 This represents a 16% increase from the previous year.

 While many retailers are backing off and closing on Thanksgiving, others will continue to try to gain additional sales and strip customers from online retailers by staying open.
 They include: Best Buy Co.
 (NYSE:BBYC), Kohl’s Corp.
-(NYSE:KSSC), Macy’s Inc. (NYSE:MC), Sears Holdings Corp.
+(NYSE:KSSD), Macy’s Inc. (NYSE:MC), Sears Holdings Corp.
 (NASDAQ:SHLDD), Target Corp.
-(NYSE:TGTC) and Wal-Mart Stores Inc. (NYSE:WMTC).
+(NYSE:TGTC) and Wal-Mart Stores Inc. (NYSE:WMTD).